Do I need to worry about the ISDN switch off?

 If you’ve been told that ISDN is being switched off and wondering what that means for your business or planning when you will need to take action we are here to help.

-What does the ISDN switch off mean?
+What is the ISDN switch off?

 It has been announced that the copper based PSTN and ISDN network will begin shutting down in 2020 – with the aim of turning the network off entirely in 2025.